netzulo/autonomousworld-vscode/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-If you discover a security issue, please email security@yourdomain.example or open a Security Advisory in GitHub (private).
+If you discover a security issue, please email netzuleando@gmail.com or open a Security Advisory in GitHub (private).
 We will acknowledge within 72 hours and work on a fix.